Accidents in the warehouse environment are frightening and stressful. They can severely injure employees and cost a company time and money.

-Employees should be trained on how to operate fire safety equipment and be informed of emergency escape routes and the assembly point.
+Employees should be trained on operating fire safety equipment and be informed of emergency escape routes and the assembly point.
 Extra measures can also be implemented around flammable materials to help prevent the start and spread of potential fires.

 7. Materials Handling and Movement Safety Tips

-Working in warehouse and storage facilities involves many physical movements and lifting that can put a strain on the body and cause injury.
+Working in warehouse and storage facilities involves many physical movements and lifting that can strain the body and cause injury.
 Proper handling and manual lifting posture can reduce the risk of muscle strain, stress injury from repetitive motions, and other lifting risks.

 Instruct working on the proper ergonomic posture when lifting and moving items, especially heavy loads.
 Encourage staff to ask for help with heavy loads and utilize tools like dollies.
-Set a maximum safe working load and regulate how many pounds one person is allowed to lift at a time.
+Set a maximum safe working load and regulate how many pounds one person can lift.
 Signs around the warehouse can remind workers to maintain good posture and lift properly.

-Back, neck, and knee injuries from manual lifting can incapacitate a worker for weeks or months or cause chronic issues.
+Back, neck, and knee injuries from manual lifting can hinder a worker for weeks or months or cause chronic issues.
 Allowing staff to take breaks and implementing pre-shift stretching can aid in the prevention of these injuries.
-Many companies around the world mandate attendance to a pre-shift stretching and movement warm-up class.
+Many companies worldwide mandate attendance to a pre-shift stretching and movement warm-up class.

 8. Safe Storage